TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

     * _San Claudio (English: Saint Claudius)_: a Knights Hospitaller galley that was capsized by a tornado that hit the Grand Harbour of Malta on 23rd September 1555<sup>[2][3]</sup>.
     * _San Filippo (English: Saint Philip)_: a Knights Hospitaller galley that transported the Order of St. John to Malta on 26th October 1530<sup>[2]</sup>.
 She was capsized by a tornado that hit the Grand Harbour of Malta on 23rd September 1555<sup>[2][3]</sup>.
     * _San Giovanni (English: Saint John)_: a Knights Hospitaller galley that transported the Order of St. John to Malta on 26th October 1530<sup>[2]</sup>, fought in the Battle of Lepanto (1571)<sup>[1]</sup> and saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
-    * _San Giuseppe (English: Victory)_: a Knights Hospitaller galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
+    * _San Giuseppe (English: Saint Joseph)_: a Knights Hospitaller galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
     * _San Lorenzo (English: Saint Lawrence)_: a Knights Hospitaller galley that saw action on the 28th September 1644 when she and a squadron of galleys attacked a squadron of Ottomon ships transporting pilgrims to Alexandria, capturing an Ottomon galleon and adbucting Zafira, allegedly a wife of Sultan Ibrahim of the Ottomon Empire, and her young son Osman<sup>[9]</sup>.
     * _San Michele (English: Saint Michael)_: a Knights Hospitaller galley that was capsized by a tornado that hit the Grand Harbour of Malta on 23rd September 1555<sup>[2][3]</sup>.
     * _San Pietro (English: Saint Peter)_: a Knights Hospitaller galley that fought in the Battle of Lepanto (1571)<sup>[1]</sup>.